ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 http://ipfs.io/ipfs/QmVtSZiPWUjK175KngUvXeBxkTBRhVU9YgQcHvLNDdXc8s
 ```

-That is it.
+That's it.
 Your first iteration is now published on IPFS.
 You can see that this was registered on our `ipscend.json` versioning file:

 ```bash
 > cat ipscend.json